confluentinc/ksql/docs-md/tutorials/basics-local.md

 !!! tip
-    Notice the `KSQL_PROCESSING_LOG` stream listed in the SHOW STREAMS output?
-KsqlDB will append messages detailing any issues it encountered while processing your data.
+    Notice the `KSQL_PROCESSING_LOG` stream listed in the SHOW STREAMS output? ksqlDB appends messages that describe any issues it encountered while processing your data.
 If things are not working as you expect it can be worth checking the contents of this stream to see if ksqlDB is encountering data errors.